MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-smartsheet-to-microsoft-cloud-app-security.md

 - Event Reporting must be enabled by Smartsheet either through Stand Alone purchase or via Enterprise plan with Advance Platinum package.

-## How to connect Smartsheet to Cloud App Security
+## How to connect Smartsheet to Defender for Cloud Apps

 ### Configure Smartsheet
 >[!NOTE]